sarahbonnin/CRG_RIntroduction/exercise11.md

 </details>

-Change the color of the slices, the labels, and add a title.
+Change the color of the slices, modify the labels, and add a title.

 <details>
 <summary>